Contents

 Heat Loss in Cold Seasons.

-In winter season, heat acquired during the day is lost in the evening through the skylight.
-One study reveals that in the evening, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+In winter season, heat acquired throughout the day is lost at night through the skylight.
+One research study shows that during the night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
 That implies that skylights lose close to 40% more heat than windows.

-With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
-If you rarely tidy your windows, you’ll require to clean up the skylight regularly.
-Plus, installing the roof is the only method to clean the outside of a skylight.
+With their flat or angled positions, skylights gather dirt and particles at a higher rate than windows.
+If you rarely tidy your windows, you’ll need to clean up the skylight more frequently.
+Plus, installing the roof is the only way to clean the outside of a skylight.

 Size (Width by Height) Cost.